JavaScript API reference

 BrevoConversations('resetColors')

-Resets the colors set with colors setting or setColors method.
+Resets the colors set with the colors setting or setColors method.

 openChat